Pabau GO app

 Key Takeaways

-The form documents patient consent, product details (lot numbers, expiry dates), injection sites, dosage units, and adverse reaction monitoring for Botox, Juvederm, and CoolSculpting procedures.
+An Allergan injection site record documents patient consent, product details (lot numbers, expiry dates), injection sites, dosage units, and adverse-reaction monitoring for Botox, Juvederm, CoolSculpting, and CoolTone procedures.

-Proper documentation protects practitioners from liability claims, supports regulatory compliance with CQC and MHRA standards, and creates a clinical audit trail for future patient consultations.
+Proper documentation protects practitioners from liability claims, supports regulatory compliance (CQC and MHRA in the UK; FDA and HIPAA in the US), and creates a clinical audit trail for future patient consultations.

 UK practices must retain treatment records for a minimum of 7 years under GDPR and CQC guidelines; US practices follow state-specific and HIPAA retention requirements (typically 5-10 years).